 In the visible image, the impact sites appear as localized dark spots with diffuse halos.
 In the ultraviolet image the impact regions appear darker and more extended, because the FUV is more sensitive to smaller amounts of particles and/or that the horizontal winds in the upper atmospheric levels may be faster.
-The dark appearance is due to presence of enhanced amounts UV absorbing molecules, scattering hazes and dust.
+The dark appearance is due to the presence of enhanced amounts of UV-absorbing molecules, scattering hazes and dust.
 This material should be a combination of gases from Jupiter's lower atmosphere as well as comet volatiles and impact by-products that were carried up from deeper in Jupiter's atmosphere and deposited into the stratosphere and thermosphere.
 Material should also have been deposited from ablation of the fragments and dust during entry.

 Tracking the motions with WFPC-2 FUV images of the dark comet fragment "clouds" throughout the impact period should reveal for the first time the magnitude and direction of the high altitude winds on Jupiter.
-The Jovian auroral emissions will also be monitored with both WFPC-2 and the Faint Object Camera (FOC) to determine if the associated processes are affected by the comets passage through the magnetosphere or changes in the upper atmosphere.
+The Jovian auroral emissions will also be monitored with both WFPC-2 and the Faint Object Camera (FOC) to determine if the associated processes are affected by the comet's passage through the magnetosphere or changes in the upper atmosphere.

 Object Names: Jupiter, Comet P/Shoemaker-Levy 9